 The Kansas Preservation Alliance awarded Jack and Kathie Crispin a 2017 Advocacy Award for Excellence for the rehabilitation of the Cummins Block Building in downtown Lincoln and for their work of promoting and preserving history through their museums. | Photo credit: Kelly Larson

 A key to being successful in economic development is figuring out what makes us unique and capitalizing on it.
 We live in a beautiful part of the state with one of our most noteworthy features being our limestone buildings, fence rows, and structures.
 These are huge assets for us we can use to grow our economy.

 Nearly $10,000 in funding has been awarded to the Evangelical Lutheran School in Sylvan Grove to support portions of a much larger restoration effort | Photo by Kelly Larson

 This brochure, printed in 2001 by the Lincoln Art Center, is an adaptation of a 1937 original edition by Frank Arlo Cooper (1904-1968).
 It includes a hand-drawn map of many historical markers and locations of historical significance in Lincoln County.

 The Sylvan Historical Society stages their annual Community Day the first Sunday in June each year in Sylvan Grove’s City Park.
-Reminiscent of days gone by, the day begins with a church service in the park and includes a potluck lunch, frog and turtle races, dill pickle eating contest, historical tours and musical entertainment.
-The …
+Bring your lawn chair and enjoy a fun day in Sylvan Grove.
+Reminiscent of days gone by, the day begins with a church service in the park and includes a potluck lunch, frog and turtle …